Richard Spring, Baron Risby: Parliament

 Spring contested Ashton-under-Lyne at the 1983 general election.
 He was first elected as an MP at the 1992 General Election, representing Bury St Edmunds.
 Spring served as Parliamentary Private Secretary to Sir Patrick Mayhew as Secretary of State for Northern Ireland (1994–95).

 Spring resigned from this position in 1995, after News of the World published a story detailing a sex encounter he had allegedly been involved in.
 The publication of the story was attacked as an example of paid entrapment, and on the grounds that it served no public interest.
 News of the World columnist Woodrow Wyatt, writing in The Times, stated that "[t]hat anyone is entitled to privacy in their homes, in their cups or in their beds is a wholly alien concept to the News of the World.
 The News of the World has as good as asked for a privacy law.
 The Government and Opposition should no longer hesitate to produce it".
 Even the News of the Worlds proprietor, Rupert Murdoch, privately criticised the story as "over the top".

 Spring's resignation was seen as a blow to John Major's Back to Basics campaign.

 Spring subsequently served as PPS to Tim Eggar as Minister for Trade and Industry (1995–96) and to Nicholas Soames and James Arbuthnot as Ministers of State at the Ministry of Defence (1996–97).

 In 1997, Spring was elected as MP for West Suffolk.
 Between 1997 and 2000 he was Opposition spokesman for Culture, Media and Sport.
 He was Opposition Spokesman for Foreign Affairs between 2000 and 2004 and Shadow Minister for the Treasury between 2004 and 2005.
 On 23 November 2009, Spring announced that he would stand down at the 2010 general election.

 He served as a Governor of the Westminster Foundation for Democracy from 2000 to 2009.

-Between 2005 and 2010 he was a Vice-Chairman of the Conservative Party and Vice-Chairman of Conservative Business Relations as well.
-In 2005 he was appointed co-Chairman of Conservative City Circle and in 2007 he founded Conservative City Future, of which he is Patron with Sir John Major.
+Between 2005 and 2010 he was a vice-chairman of the Conservative Party and vice-chairman of Conservative Business Relations as well.
+In 2005 he was appointed co-chairman of Conservative City Circle and in 2007 he founded Conservative City Future, of which he is Patron with Sir John Major.

-He was also Director of the British Syrian Society between 2003 and 2011, and featured on a 2012 Dispatches program on the Assad regime.
+He was also Director of the British Syrian Society between 2003 and 2011, and featured on a 2012 Dispatches programme on the Assad regime.

 On 24 December 2010, Spring was created a life peer as Baron Risby' of Haverhill in the County of Suffolk.
 Lord Risby sits as a Conservative in the House of Lords.

-From 2011 to 2015, Risby was the Vice-Chairman of the All-Party Parliamentary Group for East Asian Business.
+From 2011 to 2015, Risby was the vice-chairman of the All-Party Parliamentary Group for East Asian Business.
 In November 2012, Lord Risby was announced as one of nine prime ministerial trade envoys, with responsibility for Algeria and, in 2019, Lebanon.

-Lord Risby was on the EU External Affairs Committee in the Lords between 2015-2018.
+Lord Risby was on the EU External Affairs Committee in the Lords between 2015 and 2018.
 In 2020 to 2022 he was a member of the International Agreements Committee.